tilemill-project/tilemill/_posts/docs/manual/0202-04-01-styling-language.md

 layout: book
 section: documentation
 category: TileMill
-title: Carto: The Styling Language
+title: 'Carto: The Styling Language'
 permalink: /docs/manual/carto
 ---
 If you are familiar with web design with Cascading Stylesheets (CSS) the format of TileMill’s styling language will look familiar, though the exact properties are quite different.